dvd42/Bex/README.md

 bn = bex.Benchmark(n_corr=6, corr_level=0.95, logger=None)
 bn.run("stylex") # nothing will be logged

-# a pandas dataframe holding the results can always be obtained by calling
+# a pandas dataframe holding the results of all .run() calls can always be obtained by calling
 bn.summarize()
 ```